idsquid/mapquill/README.md

 • [Leaflet Maps][leaflet] • [Leaflet Clusterer][clusterer] • [Open Street Maps][osm] • [Vue][vue] •

-This application explores the concept of preserving landmarks online.
-It uses maps, which are a tricky medium.
-And the internet, which until very recently was a mess.
-Ha.
-It's made possible by [Reactivity](https://v2.vuejs.org/v2/guide/reactivity.html?redirect=true), which changed everything.
+This application explores the concept of representing landmarks online.
+It uses digital maps, which are a tricky medium.
+A typical map online can zoom from one yard per pixel, out to twelve *miles* per pixel.
+Clustering utilities like [Leaflet Clusterer][clusterer] solve many of the UI problems associated with such a dynamic landscape, but not all of them.
+Mapquill attempts to fill in the gaps by rendering landmarks in three dimensions, using photos and isometric cubes.

 ## Demo